Caltech-IPAC/spherex-archive-documentation/documentation/spherex_data_products.md

 A detailed description of SPHEREx data products available to the public is provided in Section 2 ("The SPHEREx Data Products") of the SPHEREx Explanatory Supplement.
 Here we provide a concise summary.

-### Spectral Multi-Extension FITS (MEF)
+### Spectral Multi-Extension FITS Files (MEF)

-The main Quick Release data product is the Spectral Multi-Extension FITS file (MEF).
-Each Spectral MEF contains 6 extensions:
+The main Quick Release data product is the Spectral MEF.
+The Level 2 pipeline produces 6 Spectral MEFs (one for each band) for each sky pointing.
+Each Spectral MEF is approximately 70 MB and contains 6 extensions:

 1. **IMAGE** - Calibrated surface brightness flux density in units of MJy/sr, stored as a 2040 x 2040 image.
+No zodiacal light subtraction is applied.

 2. **FLAG** - Bitmap of per-pixel status and processing flags, stored as a 2040 x 2040 image.
 The definition of the flags are provided in Table 8 of the SPHEREx Explanatory Supplement.